TianpeiLuke/LatNet/src/README.md

 A graph constraint is superimposed on the inverse convariance structure so that the ___support___ of $\mathbf{J}\_{x,x}$ equals to the ___support___ of the adjacency matrix of the given graph $\mathcal{G}$.
 That is, the inverse covariance graph is equal to the given network.

-In other words, the stochastic graph signal $x: \mathcal{V} \rightarrow \mathbb{R}$ evaluated at two non-adjacency vertices are conditional independence given all the neigboring nodes.
+In other words, the stochastic graph signal $x: \mathcal{V} \rightarrow \mathbb{R}$ evaluated at two non-adjacency vertices are conditional independent given all the neigboring nodes.

 $$ x\_{v_1} \bot x\_{v_2} | \mathbf{x}\_{\mathcal{N}(v_1)}, \quad  v_2 \not\in \mathcal{N}(v_1)  $$